 If so, do you reach for bleached or unbleached?
 Are metal filters a better choice?
 What about cloth…is anyone even using that anymore?
 Let’s discuss the differences between these three filtering choices.

-Difference between Paper, Metal and Cloth Coffee Filters
+What is the Difference between Paper, Metal and Cloth Coffee Filters?

 Paper Coffee Filters